Intro

 Behavior and Interaction

-Opening a bottom sheet on mobile
+Opening a bottom sheet on a compact screen

-Opening a bottom sheet on mobile
+Opening a bottom sheet on a compact screen

-Opening a menu on tablet
+Opening a menu on an expanded screen

-Opening a menu on tablet
+Opening a menu on an expanded screen

 Users select from the menu based on the location or type of file they want to add.
 The file selection process is powered by Android system’s default features.
-From here, users would be led to other apps, such as the camera app if they select “Take photo”.
+From here, users would be led to other apps, such as the camera app if they select “Take Photo”.
 The details of this process might differ based on device brand and system version.

 After users confirm their selection, they are led back to the page where the add action was triggered.
 The newly added item is shown at the bottom of the list, and the number of attachments is updated.